-Meta Model questions are basically a brutally simple questioning technique, which prompts the clients to explore and clarify their mental maps; recovering and confronting information they may be avoiding, or forgetting and re-checking their assumptions and generalisations.
+Meta Model questions are a simple questioning technique that prompts the clients to explore and clarify their mental maps, recover and confront information they may be avoiding or forgetting, and re-check their assumptions and generalisations.

-The meta model signicantly improves our ability to ask good questions.
+The meta-model significantly improves our ability to ask good questions.
 There are two main benefits for our clients when we use these questions:

-- It helps our client think through their own challenges and opportunities, and come up with significantly better solutions, without us making any further interventions.
+- It helps our clients think through their own challenges and opportunities and come up with significantly better solutions without us making any further interventions.

-- Asking meta- model questions enables us to get much more accurate information from our clients, which can then use in developing NLP strategies and models that we can develop to help the existing client, as well as ourselves and other clients, improve what they do.
+- Asking meta-model questions enables us to get much more accurate information from our clients, which we can then use in developing NLP strategies and models can develop to help the existing client, as well as ourselves and other clients, improve what they do.

-There are three important benefits for the practitioner (us!) in using the meta model:
+There are three significant benefits for the practitioner (us!) in using the meta model:

 - We’re asking questions based on our client’s language, not their content.
-So we do’t have understand their content.
+So we don’t have to understand their content.

-- The approach stops our clients over-influencing us.
-We can maintain rapport while neither agreeing or disagreeing with what our clients say.
+- The approach stops our clients from over-influencing us.
+We can maintain rapport while neither agreeing nor disagreeing with what our clients say.

-What we use in conjunction with the Meta – Model?
+What do we use in conjunction with the Meta Model?

 Tips when using the Meta Model

-The meta- model is a very powerful questioning approach, and like many powerful approaches, can really upset people when used without care.
-We need to establish a good level of rapport, and may need to use ‘softeners’ first, for example: “May I ask some questions that could be difficult to answer at first?
-I’ve found they often get really useful results.”
-Gaining a client’s permission first can make a significant difference to how well the meta-model works.
+The meta-model is a potent questioning approach and, like many powerful approaches, can really upset people when used without care.
+We need to establish a good level of rapport and may need to use ‘softeners’ first, for example: “May I ask some questions that could be difficult to answer at first?
+I’ve found they often get beneficial results.”
+Getting a client’s permission first can significantly affect how well the meta-model works.

 We recommend that you practise until you can ask these questions without having to (consciously) think first and without hesitation.
-When we’ve mastered this we can give our full attention to our client, and read their reaction – which will help us know what to do next.
+When we’ve mastered this, we can give our full attention to our clients and read their reactions – which will help us know what to do next.